telerik/fiddler-everywhere-docs/user-guide/main-menu.md

 ### Forums

-The **Forums** command opens a new browser tab with the link to the Fiddler Everywhere forums portal
+The **Forums** command opens a new browser tab with the Fiddler Everywhere forums portal.

 ### Documentation

-The **Documentation** command opens a new browser tab with the link to the Fiddler Everywhere documentation website
+The **Documentation** command opens a new browser tab with the Fiddler Everywhere documentation website.

 ### Contact Support

-The **Contact Support** command opens a new email window with email to support@getfiddler.com
+The **Contact Support** command opens a new email window with an email to support@getfiddler.com